Right Arrow

 Hikvision

-The NVR 5.0 series acts as an AIoT hub, merging video, audio, and access control.
-Features include AcuSearch, self-learning perimeter protection, and auto-categorization of events.
+The NVR 5.0 series positions itself as an AIoT hub, merging video, audio, and alarm data.
+Features like AcuSearch and self-learning perimeter protection help filter out false alarms from environmental factors like rain or leaves.

-Mid-range pricing, but advanced analytics may require additional licensing.
+Mid-range pricing makes it accessible, though advanced analytics features may require specific camera models or additional licensing.

 Hanwha Vision

-Low TCO, as advanced analytics are included.
-No recurring AI license fees for core features.
+A strong value proposition for smaller retailers, as many advanced analytics are included without recurring license fees for the core features.

 Axis Communications